DevAtACAD/ACADIA2023/content/FAQ/index.md

 +++
 title = "FAQ"
 order = 10
 +++

 **FREQUENTLY ASKED QUESTIONS**

 **CONFERENCE**

+- ***When and where can I view the recorded sessions?***
+    Keynote and award sessions were all streamed live during the event, and can be viewed at [ACADIA's Youtube Channel](https://www.youtube.com/c/ACADIAorg/videos).
+Paper presentations, field notes, and other such sessions will be available to registered ticketholders on our website very soon, and will remain on our website for 6 months.
+Registration is still live until December 31, 2021, at the [Register](https://2021.acadia.org/register) link above.
+Ticketholders will receive instructions for accessing the recordings once they have been posted.

 - ***When is the conference?***
     ACADIA 2021 Conference is held online, between November 3-6.
 A detailed schedule is found under the "Schedule" tab above.